detsutut/shinyDBNet/README.md

 In order to anser these questions, we must learn the Discrete Bayesian Network.
 Thus, the two files mentioned in [Learning the Bayesian Network](https://github.com/detsutut/shinyDBNet/#learning-the-bayesian-network) must be loaded first (you can find them in the data folder).

-Once the network is learnt and rendered, we can start inferencing our model to answer the previous questions.
+Once the network is learnt and rendered, we can use inference using our model to answer the previous questions.
 Let's first set `ChestXRay = YES` by clicking on the node and checking the radio button.

 <p align="center">
   <img src="src/evidence.png" alt="setting the evidence on the ChestXRay node" width="60%"/>